Geospatial-Systems-CDT/r2d2-datastore/README.md

 ### Data Licences
 All data is licenced under its relative Licence file, all data provided in this repository has a open source based licence unless stated in a relevant licence file.
 For help with licence files, please see the following link - [Adding a licence to a repository](https://docs.github.com/en/communities/setting-up-your-project-for-healthy-contributions/adding-a-license-to-a-repository)

+## Analysis Datastore
 ### Folder Structure
-In line with the data management plan data is stored in the following folder structure, in the event of large files, some may not be included or packages in a compressed file format
+In line with the data management plan analysis data is stored in the following folder structure, in the event of large files, some may not be included or packages in a compressed file format

 ```bash
 ├── {Sub Group} - {Analysis name} eg Electricity - Twitter Analysis